Getting Startups Fired Up About Social Justice, One Sock At A Time

 This year, Bombas has been creating ways for other brands to dip their toe into the world of social good.
 In February, they created an event called “60K day,” which was based on the concept than on any given night, 60,000 people in New York end up at a homeless shelter.
 The plan was to bring individuals from 60 of New York’s hottest companies to visit a shelter and hand out 60,000 socks.
 Among the brands that showed up were startups like Birchbox, Thinx, Kind, Casper, Classpass, Harry’s, Maple, and Spring, among more established brands like Gap, LinkedIn, Shake Shack, and Kenneth Cole.

 For people who haven’t interacted with vulnerable communities before, the process can seem daunting.
-Bombas helped bridge this gap by offering some guidelines about how to chat with the homeless.
+Bombas helped bridge this gap by offering some guidelines about how to chat with people experiencing homelessness.
 For instance, it is important to be warm and friendly in conversations, but it is best not to ask where someone is from, since this might be a painful issue for them to talk about.

 “The goal was to make it really easy for them to participate in the sock donations,” Hofstetter explained.
 “But it was also about starting a broader conversation about homelessness, and providing a model for these companies to replicate about how to get involved with their communities.”